bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 Once the SDK receives the `DisconnectResponse`, it can proceed to close the TCP socket with the broker, and release any resources associated with the connection.
-Care must be taken to ensure that the resources are cleaned in the right order without any dangling references or leaks.
+Care must be taken to ensure that the resources are released in the right order without any dangling references or leaks.

 ---